VBGI/herbs/herbs/docs/httpapi/en/http_api.rst

 Intro
 -----

-This document describes HTTP-API (Automotive Programming Interface over HTTP protocol) for working with the Herbarium Database.
+This document describes HTTP-API (Application Programming Interface over HTTP protocol) for working with the Herbarium Database.

 HTTP-API is working in readonly mode only.
 There is no way to make changes in the database using this API.